Tigers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has collected 37 hits with nine doubles, a triple, three home runs and 24 walks.
-He has driven in 18 runs with five stolen bases.
+- Ramirez has 38 hits with nine doubles, a triple, four home runs, 24 walks and 19 RBI.
+He's also stolen five bases.

-- Ramirez will look for his seventh straight game with a hit in this contest.
-In his last 10 games he is batting .351 with a double, eight walks and two RBI.
+- Ramirez hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .308 with a home run, five walks and three RBI.

 Ramírez Recent Games